-The Juche Tower was built on the occasion of the 70th birthday of Kim Il Sung, by the River Taedong in 1982 (Juche 71).
+The Juche Tower was built on the occasion of the 70th birthday of President Kim Il Sung, by the River Taedong in 1982 (Juche 71).
 The tower has a 20 metre long torch which can be seen glowing throughout the night.
 Below is a short video we took of the tower, its surrounding area and some of the views it offers.
+Please note that you will need to have access to Youtube to view the video.

-In front of it is a group of three people standing 30 metres high.
+In front of the tower there is a 30 metres tall bronze statue consisting of a group of three people standing.
 Each person in the trio carry a symbol of the emblem of the Worker's Party of Korea; a hammer, sickle and brush.
 Two large fountains that rise up to 150 metres can be seen on the Taedong River.

 The Juche idea is central to North Korea's policies and political framework, stressing the need of self-reliance and self-defense.